Last Updated on June 20, 2022 by Letícia Melo

 Buying a house in Albufeira

-The property market in Albufeira consist of luxurious villa home and also regular properties that are within reach for many people.
+The property market in Albufeira consists of luxurious villa homes and regular properties that are within reach for many people.

-Here is a breakdown of the cost of purchasing property in some of the popular towns within Albufeira.
+Here’s a breakdown of the cost of purchasing property in some popular towns in Albufeira.

 Location | Cost per m2 |